Kayrim/SpartaConnect/README.md

 Team 1 would start the MVC page with correct layout but no functionality, and team 2 would do the same but in React.
 We used the requirements to guide us and create a product to show the product owner at the end of this sprint, to ensure we are heading in the right direction.

 ## Sprint 1 Review
 On communication with the product owner, our feedback indicated we were on the right track.
-After showing the product owner 2 MVP's, which looked and were made with different coding languages.
-The feedback for the MVC side was good functionality, however the layout provided
+After showing the product owner 2 MVP's, with varying functionality and layout.
+The feedback for the MVC side was good functionality, however the layout provided was clunky and did not match his idea of 'card' layouts.
+The React side had a very clean layout, lacking the functionality in the search bar.
+In conclusion, the feedback helped us come to a decision that we would combine the functionality from the MVC search bar and the React front end to produce the ideal product.
+Overall, our sprint 1 was a success and we now have improvements which we can carry into sprint 2.

+## Sprint 1 Retrospective
+### What went well:
+Created a MVP to show the product owner.
+### What we could've done better:
+Follow the User Stories in a more methodical manner.
+### Next sprint improvements:
+User Stories

 ## Getting Started